Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 TRANSPORT

 Besides the JR West rail pass, you’ll need to take metro trains to and from your accommodation to the JR line.
-If you don’t have the Osaka Metro Unlimited Pass, a metro ride costs on average about 240 Yen (S$2.40/US$1.80).
+If you don’t have the Osaka Unlimited Metro Pass, a metro ride costs on average about 240 Yen (S$2.40/US$1.80).
 Taxis in Osaka are a rarity and we didn’t use them.

 Unfortunately, we realised most of the trains are usually packed with no available seating.
 Be prepared to stand for most journeys, including the 30+ min JR ride between Osaka(大阪)/Shin-Osaka(新大阪) station and Kyoto station (the main train hub in Kyoto city).